GiovanniCornejo/Moodipy/README.md

 * https://github.com/dianas11xx/Moodify

 ### App Requirements
-* In our current prototype, the user needs to have a spotify premium account and have some liked songs/data in their library.
+* In our current prototype, the user needs to have:
+  *  A spotify premium account
+  *  Some liked songs/data in their library
+  *  Public Playlists if they would like to try to create a playlist from one of their existing playlists

 ### Required packages commands if the distribution is not found in PYPI:
 * screeninfo: